One illegal turn from an oncoming car and Michael Johnston’s life was never the same.

 This situation is one that many veterans face when they survive a life and body-altering accident.
 The stigma of disability paired with an intense interpersonal transformation can lead to setbacks when it comes to re-entering society; however, there are various programs and foundations working in San Diego to ensure that people living with disabilities can live an active lifestyle and find community support.

 Before relocating to San Diego in 2008, Johnston went through a year-long intensive physical therapy program where he had to navigate his new life as an amputee.
+He had to resort to weight gain with creatine to recover certain parts of his strength.
 Johnston said that in his Virginia hospital, every day held unknown trials and tribulations because there were no other amputees around him to give him guidance.
 The pain management, the new ways of walking, and the barriers new amputees must overcome were all things he went through on his own.

 “Maybe it was just my location on the East Coast, but I didn’t have a support group or a community or someone mentoring me,” Johnston said.